lslezak/agama-devtools/agama/rest-api/README.md

 ## Sending requests

 For sending the API requests use the [requests.sh](./request.sh) script.
-The first parameter is the API endpoint name without the `/api/v2` prefix.
+The first parameter is the API endpoint name (without the `/api/v2` prefix).
 The remaining parameters are just passed to the curl call unmodified so you can pass whatever curl option you need.